Football coaches are invited to join the UMass coaching staff for this great weekend.

 Maryland finished second in the ACC in 2002 in total defense while holding its opponents to 57 yards below their season rushing averages coming into their respective games with the Terrapins.
 In addition, the Terps finished atop the league and seventh nationally in scoring defense, yielding just 16.3 points per game.
 Individually, Starks earned second-team All-ACC honors in just his second season.

-Prior to his stint at Maryland, Sollazzo spent two seasons (1999-00) at Georgia Tech as a defensive tackles coach helping the Yellow Jackets reach bowl games each year (1999 Gator Bowl / 2000 Peach Bowl).
+Prior to his stint at Maryland, Sollazzo spent two seasons (1999-00) at Georgia Tech as a defensive tackles coach helping the Yellow Jackets reach bowl games each year (1999 Gator Bowl and 2000 Peach Bowl).

 As a coach at The Citadel, Sollazzo helped Brad Keeney achieve All-America honors and Southern Conference-leading totals in sacks and tackles for loss in 1995.